dravinflores/makefile-test/README.md

 there was no need to include a mention of the header file when calling clang.

-While such an easy fix were I to have known this from the start, it has nonetheless proven a quite valuavble piece of information.
+While such an easy fix were I to have known this from the start, it has nonetheless proven a quite valuable piece of information.
 And I have learned something new about the compilation process, which amounts to far more knowledge obtained than just knowing that I didn't have to insert header files when compiling with clang.